hoisie/web/Readme.md

 web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra, pylons, or web.py.
 It is designed to be a lightweight web framework that doesn't impose any scaffolding on the user.
 Some features include:

 * Routing to url handlers based on regular expressions
-* User sessions
+* Secure cookies
 * Support for fastcgi and scgi
 * Web applications are compiled to native code.
 This means very fast execution and page render speed ( benchmarks coming soon :)
+* Serving static files

 ## Installation

 1. Make sure you have the a working Go environment.
-See the [install instructions](http://golang.org/doc/install.html)
+See the [install instructions](http://golang.org/doc/install.html). web.go will always compile on the `release` tag.
 2. git clone git://github.com/hoisie/web.go.git
 3. cd web.go && make install

+Or simply run `goinstall github.com/hoisie/web.go`

 ## Example